Jacinda Ardern: Political views

 In September 2017, Ardern said she wanted New Zealand to debate removing the monarch of New Zealand as head of state.
-During her announcement on 24 May 2021 of the appointment of Dame Cindy Kiro as the next Governor-General of New Zealand, Ardern said she believed that New Zealand would become a republic within her lifetime.
+During her announcement on 24 May 2021 of the appointment of Dame Cindy Kiro as the governor-general, Ardern said she believed that New Zealand would become a republic within her lifetime.
 She has, however, met regularly with members of the Royal Family over the years and said that, "My particular views do not change the respect that I have for Her Majesty and for her family and for the work that they've done for New Zealand.
 I think you can hold both views, and I do."
 Following the death of Queen Elizabeth II, Ardern reaffirmed her support for republicanism but stated that official moves towards New Zealand becoming a republic was not "on the agenda anytime soon."

-Ardern advocates a lower rate of immigration, suggesting a drop of around 20,000–30,000.
-Calling it an "infrastructure issue", she argues that "there hasn't been enough planning about population growth, we haven't necessarily targeted our skill shortages properly"; however, she wants to increase the intake of refugees.
+Ardern in 2017 advocated a lower rate of immigration, suggesting a drop of around 20,000–30,000.
+Calling it an "infrastructure issue", she said that "there hasn't been enough planning about population growth, we haven't necessarily targeted our skill shortages properly"; but she wanted to increase the intake of refugees.

-In foreign affairs, Ardern has voiced support for a two-state solution to resolve the Israeli–Palestinian conflict.
+In foreign affairs, Ardern in 2017 voiced support for a two-state solution to resolve the Israeli–Palestinian conflict.
 She condemned the Israeli killing of Palestinians during protests at the Gaza border.

-Following the Supreme Court's landmark Make It 16 Incorporated v Attorney-General ruling in November 2022, Ardern has voiced support for lowering the voting age to 16 years.
-She announced that the Government would introduce legislation lowering the voting age to 16 years; with such legislation requiring a 75 per cent majority.
+Following the Supreme Court's landmark Make It 16 Incorporated v Attorney-General ruling in November 2022, Ardern supported lowering the voting age to 16 years, and said that the Government would introduce legislation to this effect.
+Legislation to change electoral law requires a 75 per cent majority.